Books I love

 Sarah Powers book was my first yin yoga book and is similar to the one by Bernie Clark.
 It has a bit of info about the philiosphy and history of yin yoga and all the poses explained well and sequence suggestions for all the different Meridians.

 I listend to the audiobook version of Breath by James Nestor.
 Lots of the concepts in this book where already familiar to me through my yoga practice and other books I read over the years.
-But this book is a great compilation of research on breathing and how important it is for our overall health and well being to breathe correctly and pay attention to this important pillar of health
+But this book is a great compilation of research on breathing and how important it is for our overall health and well being to breathe correctly and pay attention to this important pillar of health.

 SELF-HELP, PARENTING

 This is a fairly recent read and I just couldn’t put the book down.
 Working on a constant basis on my own stuff I find it fascinated to read other woman’s stories of shedding all the layers that don’t serve us anymore.
 It feels like cheering each other on.
 Glennon writes in a very engaging, entertaining and uncomplicated style and there were so many moments where I felt like “yes this is just like me” and just being happy for her being happy.
-I have written a blog with my favorite passages from this book and you can read them HERE.

 Putting these 2 books below each other I realise how similar the covers are – both of them are favorite authors and empowered woman of mine.
 I seriously don’t know why I didn’t read Big Magic sooner.
-Its a book about how to let go of Fear and live creatively.
+Its a book about how to let go of gear and live creatively.
 Its a book about discovering and following your creative endeavors.
 Its a book that really addresses all the lies we tell ourselves as to why we can’t draw, paint, write etc. and what it means to be successful and if we need to be successful.
 Is it just enough to do something that we enjoy?
 I really loved this book, as I am exploring my own creative projects like drawing and writing and often battle with doubts if its all a waste of time and that other people do the same thing much better anyway.
 If you want to start living more creatively, this is the book for you.
 Highly recommended.

 I do recommend all Brene Brown’s books, but my favorite by far is Braving the Wilderness.
-Its almost a culmination of all her work before this book.
-I have highlighted so many parts of this book and truly wished this was compulsory school reading for teenagers.
-Definitely a must read.
+Its almost a culmination of all her work before

 Dr. Joe Dispenza’s books are great if you really want to create change in your life and nothing seems to be working.
 You are getting quantum physics explained, examples from real life scenarios and what you can do to break the habit of being yourself or even better to become super natural.
 All his books are highly recommended.

-I read The biology of Belief many, many years ago and it really opened my mind to whole new world.
+I read The biology of Belief many, many years ago and it really opened my mind to a whole new world.
 This was before I become a yoga teacher and was interested in meditation and spirituality.
-It was one of the books that set me off on journey to learn more about what is beyond what we can see.
+It was one of the books that set me off on a journey to learn more about what is beyond what we can see.

 This book is full of contemplations by Mark Nepo from his personal journal entries.
 Its not a book that you read from back to front, rather one that you pull out to get some inspiration while you have a cup of tea.
 I often used this for readings in yoga sessions.
 Full of great ‘mindsmacks’